MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 ms.localizationpriority: medium
 recommendations: false
-description: "Provides IT Pros with info on how the Readiness Toolkit for Office add-ins and VBA can identify compatibility issues and provide readiness info for moving to Microsoft 365 Apps" ms.date: 12/12/2023
+description: "Provides IT Pros with info on how the Readiness Toolkit for Office add-ins and VBA can identify compatibility issues and provide readiness info for moving to Microsoft 365 Apps" ms.date: 12/15/2023
 ---

 # Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps

 > [!IMPORTANT]
 > The Readiness Toolkit will be retired at the end of March 2024.
 If you use the Microsoft Configuration Manager (current branch), you can use the [Microsoft 365 Apps readiness dashboard](/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_readiness-dash) to assess your add-in compatibility.
+For more information, see the [retirement section](#office-readiness-toolkit-retirement)

 The Readiness Toolkit for Office add-ins and VBA can help you identify compatibility issues with your Microsoft Visual Basic for Applications (VBA) macros and add-ins that you use with Office.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your organization assess its readiness to move to Microsoft 365 Apps.